mayconfmelo/webvwr/README.md

 # Webvwr

-<mark>This program is still under early stages of development and is not  functional yet.</mark>
+<mark style="background-color: yellow">This program is still under early stages of development and is not  functional yet.</mark>

 Transform your favorite sites into a native-looking web viewer.